-Before you head out on the roads this Thanksgiving, make sure your vehicle is ready for whatever nature has in store.
+Before you head out on the roads this winter, make sure your vehicle is ready for whatever nature has in store for you.

 Vehicle Maintenance Checks

 Winter weather can wreak havoc on your vehicle, which is why it’s so important to keep up on your vehicles routine maintenance needs.
 It would be best if you did regular checks at the beginning of every season, you need to do some routine checks.

 - Make sure you check your vehicle’s fluid levels – Antifreeze, oil, and transmission fluids should all be checked and topped off before you leave.
 Also, make sure you have enough windshield washer fluid in the reservoir and that it’s rated for freezing temperatures.

 - Check your Battery– If your battery is over 3 years-old, it’s probably a good idea to have it checked before heading out on a long road trip.
 Most auto part stores offer free battery checks, and they only take a couple of minutes of your time.

 - Check your air pressure – Under inflation is the leading cause of tire failure, in the winter this can be a huge problem.
 When the temperatures start to dip, cold weather can cause your tires to become dangerously under inflated.
 For every 10 degree drop in temperature, your tires can lose as much as 1 pound per square inch (PSI) of pressure.
 Before heading out, make sure you check your tire’s air pressure.

 - Routine Checks – Before leaving, give your vehicle a final once-over.
 Look for leaks, worn-out hoses, cracks in your belts, and make sure you inspect your tire tread.
 If anything looks out of whack, now is the time to take care of it.

 Winter Vehicle Preparedness

 If you’re heading out on a long distance trip to see the family, don’t overlook the need to bring along some emergency supplies.
 Many people make the mistake of thinking they’re safe because they’re traveling on a major highway, but that might not always be the case.
 Winter storms can quickly and easily shutdown even high traffic highways, leaving motorists stranded on the roadways until emergency help can make their way through the storm.